 The Living Wage Network connects community groups across 7 states.
 The network is composed of certification programs that recognize employers who pay a living wage, significantly impacting the lives of tens of thousands of low-wage workers.
 Over 2,500 small and medium sized businesses across the country have certified their willingness to pay a living wage to their employees.
 By linking organizations through the network, we will expand and support the movement for living wages and lift up employers who believe it’s good business to pay livable wages to all workers.

-The network supports base building and coalitions in Massachusetts, North Carolina, Virginia, Minnesota, New York, and Colorado.
+The Inclusive Economies Project supports base building and coalitions in Massachusetts, North Carolina, Virginia, Minnesota, New York, and Colorado.
 We strive for these coalitions to be models that can be taken and adapted across the South, with a goal of building community power and ultimately lifting hundreds of thousands low-wage workers, particularly people of color, women and immigrants, out of poverty.